Workout Overview

 1. Row/Ski Erg (3:00)

 **Technique Steps:**Stand facing the box with feet hip-width apart.
 Step up with one foot, pressing through your heel to lift your body onto the box.
-Bring your other foot up to meet it, then step back down one foot at a time.**Form Tips:**Keep your chest up and engage your core throughout the movement.Make sure your entire foot is on the box before stepping down.**Scaling/Modifications:**Use a lower box if you’re still building strength or balance.You can also perform step-ups without weights to focus on form.3.
+Step back down and switch legs.**Form Tips:**Keep your chest up and engage your core throughout the movement.Make sure your entire foot is on the box when you step up.**Scaling/Modifications:**Use a lower box if you’re not comfortable with the height.You can also perform step-ups without weights to focus on balance and form.3.
 Kettlebell Sumo Deadlift High Pulls (15 reps)

 **Technique Steps:**Stand with your feet wider than shoulder-width, toes slightly pointed out.
 Hold the kettlebell with both hands between your legs.
-Hinge at your hips to lower your body, then drive through your heels to stand up, pulling the kettlebell up to your chin.**Form Tips:**Keep your back straight and chest up as you hinge.Use your legs to initiate the movement, and keep your elbows high as you pull.**Scaling/Modifications:**Use a lighter kettlebell if you’re new to this movement.If kettlebells aren’t available, you can substitute with dumbbells.4.
+Hinge at the hips, keeping your back straight, then explosively extend your hips and pull the kettlebell up to your chin, leading with your elbows.**Form Tips:**Keep the kettlebell close to your body as you pull it up.Your elbows should be higher than your wrists at the top of the movement.**Scaling/Modifications:**Use a lighter kettlebell or perform the movement without weight to master the technique.If kettlebells are not available, you can substitute with dumbbells.4.
 Ring Rows (10 reps)